TakacsDavid/gradle-selenium/README.md

 # Gradle-selenium-testNG

+## Installation
 Clone repository to Intellij and it will sync up the dependencies with the help of gradle.

-## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

 ## Usage
 To run with command line: (Run ALL test cases.
 It will call the testng.xml file where all test cases are added)